josh-tf/fxcommands/README.md

 > [!IMPORTANT]
-> The store listing is currently pending update to the latest version and the URL for this repository has changed.
-As the codepath has changed in the latest update, you may need to uninstall the old `FiveM Commands` extension before installing the latest version of `FXCommands`
+> The `FXCommands` extension is now published on the [Elgato Marketplace](https://marketplace.elgato.com/product/fxcommands-3c018041-5776-412f-ad1b-1c0da734040b) 🕹️
 >
-> You can do a manual installation by downloading the plugin via the [Releases](https://github.com/josh-tf/fxcommands/releases/) section in the meantime.
+> Due to changes in the code path and extension ID, **you'll need to uninstall the old `FiveM Commands` extension before installing `FXCommands`**.
+>
+> If you'd prefer a manual install or the Marketplace is temporarily unavailable, you can download the latest version directly from the [Releases](https://github.com/josh-tf/fxcommands/releases/) section.

 ![FXCommands](media/fxcommands-banner.png 'FXCommands')